itsalb3rt/cloudcsv/README.md

 Now you have the developer version, for create version for implementation, first go to `scr/.env` file and change the environment  `conts`;

-> This ref to you API implementation;
+> This ref to you API implementation without the final slash ( / );

 ```javascript
 VUE_APP_BASE_URL_DEV=http://localhost/cloudcsv_api